westerndigitalcorporation/zonedstorage.io/docs/introduction/zns.md

 # SSDs with NVMe Zoned Namespace (ZNS) Support

-The NVM Express (NVMe) Zoned Namespace (ZNS) Command Set introduce a new division of functionality between host software and the device controller.
-A NVMe device that implements ZNS support exposes its capacity into zones, where each zone can be read in any order but must be written sequentially.
+The NVM Express (NVMe) Zoned Namespace (ZNS) Command Set introduces a new division of functionality between host software and the device controller.
+An NVMe device that implements ZNS support exposes its capacity into zones, where each zone can be read in any order but must be written sequentially.

-The <a href="https://nvmexpress.org/" target="_blank_">NVM Express (NVMe)
+The <a href="https://nvmexpress.org/" target="_blank">NVM Express (NVMe)
-organization</a> released as part of the NVMe 2.0 specifications the <a href="https://nvmexpress.org/developers/nvme-command-set-specifications/" target="_blank_">NVMe Zoned Namespace Command Set specification</a>.
+organization</a> released as part of the NVMe 2.0 specifications the <a href="https://nvmexpress.org/developers/nvme-command-set-specifications/" target="_blank">NVMe Zoned Namespace Command Set specification</a>.
 The latest revision of this specification available is 1.1.
 The specification defines a command interface that applies to all NVMe defined command transport.
 This command set is independent of the storage media technology used by the device